solenoid/pancake_project/README.md

 Don't forget to enjoy and hopefully learn something along the way.

+If you have any questions please feel free to email me at esolen@yieldbot.com

 ### Requirements
 node and npm minimally, but figure out precisely how best to say this.